DioxusLabs/taffy/README.md

 ## Benchmarks (vs. [Yoga](https://github.com/facebook/yoga))

 - Run on a 2021 MacBook Pro with M1 Pro processor using [criterion](https://github.com/bheisler/criterion.rs)
+- The benchmarks measure layout computation only.
+They do not measure tree creation.
 - Yoga benchmarks were run via the [yoga](https://github.com/bschwind/yoga-rs) crate (Rust bindings)
 - Most popular websites seem to have between 3,000 and 10,000 nodes (although they also require text layout, which neither yoga nor taffy implement).